chibenwa/james-blacklist/README.md

  - `blacklist-mailet` Matchers reading the blacklist
  - `blacklist-webadmin` WebAdmin REST endpoints to administer the blacklist

 Finally, `blacklist-integration` demonstrate how to write integration tests on top of a testing memory guice server.

+**demo** folder details the all required steps and configuration to deploy the content of this repository in a dockerized memory James server, and details the commands required to play with the extensions.

 `blacklist-memory`, `blacklist-smtp`, `blacklist-mailet`, `blacklist-webadmin` can be used as **extension-jars** for the Guice James servers.
 In order to resolve the BlackList interface to its implementation one needs to register `com.linagora.james.blacklist.memory.MemoryBlacklistModule` as a guice extension module.
 Once done, the extension routes, matchers & hooks can be used in other configurations.
 A full configuration example can be found here: https://github.com/chibenwa/james-blacklist/tree/master/blacklist-integration/src/test/resources